briansimiyuj/doctor-appointment-app/README.md

     a.
 Map through the time slots and create a card for each time slot (form input)
     b.
 Add a scroll functionality (fixed)
     c.
 Check if time slots are being updated based on day selection
+    d.
+Add a click event listener to each card that will set the slotTime to the time of the card

   3. Create a Booking Button